A Step-by-Step Guide to User Access Reviews + Template

 Integrate user access reviews into the onboarding and offboarding lifecycle

 User access should be part of the employee onboarding and offboarding process.
-For example, before a new employee starts, HR and IT should coordinate and communicate to figure out what tools they’ll need access to and what permissions they’ll need.
+For example, before a new employee starts, HR and IT should coordinate and communicate to figure out what tools they’ll need access to and what user permissions they’ll need.
 If an existing employee is changing roles, then they should also communicate what systems and permissions that they will gain or lose access to.

 Access review and control plays an even more prominent role in offboarding.
 You want to ensure that you remove access to sensitive data and systems and tools at the appropriate time, based on their risk level.
 As long as the employee isn’t high-risk, it’s important to notify them of the date when their accounts will no longer be available.